"Smart Market Solutions to Help Your Business Gain Edge over Competitors"

 Over the forecast period, the Latin America and Middle East & Africa regions would witness a moderate growth.
 Soaring investments in cloud technology due to an increase in demand for low-latency and high-reliability cloud services drive market growth in the region.
 For instance, in May 2025, AWS announced a major investment to build its first data centers and cloud infrastructure in Chile, marking its third cloud region in Latin America after Brazil and Mexico.

-In the Middle East & Africa, airports such as Dubai International (DXB), Hamad International (DOH), and King Abdulaziz International (JED) are increasingly using cloud technology to handle a large number of passenger and flight data.
+In the Middle East & Africa, airports such as Dubai International (DXB), Hamad International (DOH), and King Abdulaziz International (JED) are increasingly using cloud technology to handle a large number of passengers and flight data.
 National strategies such as Saudi Vision 2030 and the UAE’s smart airport initiatives are accelerating the adoption of digital infrastructure, including biometric-enabled passenger services built on cloud platforms.
 Airlines across the region are working with cloud providers to boost operational efficiency and elevate passenger experiences.

 • For instance, in January 2024, Saudia became the first airline in Saudi Arabia to adopt RISE with SAP on Google Cloud, aimed at enhancing operational efficiency, safety, and cost optimization through cloud-based aviation solutions.